udaykiran009/oneCCL/doc/rst/source/sample.rst

 Run the sample
 **************

-Intel® MPI library is required for running the sample.
+Intel\ |reg|\  MPI Library is required for running the sample.
 Make sure that MPI environment is set up.

 To run the sample, use the following command: